Rob-ot/RObject/README.md

 don't use at, use index

+#default() (sets to given value if source is empty)

+map returns an array of RObjects always, is that what we want? (query objects)

 solved problems
 types can change but everyone else already has a reference to an object so it can't change, must combine all types into same object